 - After 2 hours, you will notice that the lentils have increased in size, and your sauce will become thick.
 To even out the texture, add another 500 grams of passata along with a splash of water.
 Stir in and season to taste.
 Leave to cook for a further 15–20 minutes for a perfect sauce.

 My Favorite Vegan "Pancetta"

-To reiterate, there are some great plant-based mock-meats available to vegans.
-This is without argument one of the best.
-Many bacon alternatives tend to have a flavour base that's exactly like the flavour you'd find in bacon flavoured crisps.
-Vivera's plant-based bacon on the other hand is miles ahead of its competitor products.
+To reiterate, there are some great plant-based mock meats available to vegans.
+This is, without argument, one of the best.
+Many bacon alternatives tend to have a flavour base that's exactly like the flavour you'd find in bacon-flavoured crisps.
+Vivera's plant-based bacon, on the other hand, is miles ahead of its competitors' products.
 Its smokey paprika aroma matches the real thing in an uncanny manner.
 I often find myself using it to pep up sauce bases, and it truly works a treat when combined with rosemary in this ragu recipe.

 - Be sure to soak your lentils overnight to ensure they become plump and soft when cooking.
 The last thing you want is a crunchy lentil ruining the texture of this dish.

-- Many recipes, including those from top quality chefs such as Jamie Oliver and Gennaro Contaldo, recommend using over a litre of water when producing the stock.
-From experience, this does dilute the flavour of the sauce even on a slow cook.
-I would recommend no more than 700 ml of water as you already have liquid from the sauce and wine that will allow the lentils to cook.
+- Many recipes, including those from top-quality chefs such as Jamie Oliver and Gennaro Contaldo, recommend using over a litre of water when producing the stock.
+From experience, this does dilute the flavour of the sauce, even on a slow cooker.
+I would recommend no more than 700 mL of water as you already have liquid from the sauce and wine that will allow the lentils to cook.

 - There is no such thing as cooking wine.
 You can use any great-tasting red wine.
 Personally, I find that a Chianti compliments the flavours magnificently.